meows/racket/docs/fold.md

   1. Let there be a variable called `sum` and let it be initially set to `0`.
   2. Let us assign the variable `i` at every step for every nth item in `0..n`.
   3. As we step through `0..n`, let the value of the next `sum` be `sum + i`.
+  4. When we bump into the end of the list of numbers, we stop and give back the updated `sum`.

 ---